moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

 - `maxAge`: Typically the total amount of ticks the particle has in the world.
 - `scale`: The size of the particle.
 - `angle`: The angle of the particle.
-- `alpha`: The opacity, or transparency of the particle.
+- `alpha`: The opacity, or transparency, of the particle.
 - `collidesWithWorld`: A boolean which determines if the particle should collide with the world or not.

 *The following are typically determined by the method caller.*